 off Israel, and introducing the gospel, upon the world, their effect upon professors, their effect upon believers.

-Now I cannot admit that &#8220;standing by faith,&#8221; &#8220;grafted into the olive,&#8221; and &#8220;in the goodness of God&#8221; are expressions signifying one and the same thing.
+Now I cannot admit that "standing by faith", "grafted into the olive", and "in the goodness of God" are expressions signifying one and the same thing.
 They may here apply in a general way to the same persons, though even this is not, accurately speaking, true; but they do not signify the same thing.
 The Jews who believed, for instance, were indeed by the goodness of God, in the order of things introduced by Christ, but they were not grafted into the good olive-tree in the sense in which this is said of the Gentile.
-He speaks of *their* olive-tree, which is another proof that he speaks of the administration of things here below, and not of salvation nor of a cutting off in the simple sense of loss of salvation.
-If the question were about the promises of life eternal in Christ risen, in contrast with the death of the soul, there would be no difference; it would be no more their olive-tree than that of the Gentiles. &#8220;*Goodness toward thee*&#8221; is not the state in which the individual finds himself, but the relationship in which God presents Himself as being towards those who, according to the principles of the economy, are the objects of that goodness.
+He speaks of their olive-tree, which is another proof that he speaks of the administration of things here below, and not of salvation nor of a cutting off in the simple sense of loss of salvation.
+If the question were about the promises of life eternal in Christ risen, in contrast with the death of the soul, there would he no difference; it would be no more their olive-tree than that of the Gentiles. "*Goodness toward thee*" is not the state in which the individual finds himself, but the relationship in which God presents Himself as being towards those who, according to the principles of the economy, are the objects of that goodness.
 Consequently he speaks not of goodness towards the Jewish believers, although they were in the same goodness of God as the rest, because the Jews were there as branches by nature, although now cut off, for the greater part, for their unbelief.
-So true is this, that the apostle speaks of grafting them in *again.* If it is simply an individual warning, could he that had been cut off (according to @Hebrews 6 and 10, passages quoted by Mr. Olivier) be grafted in again?
+So true is this, that the apostle speaks of grafting them in again.
+If it is simply an individual warning, could he that had been cut off (according to @Hebrews 6 and @Hebrews 10, passages quoted by Mr. Olivier) be grafted in again?
 And if the apostle speaks of individuals only, why says he that they can be grafted in again?
-Is it not evident that he speaks of Jews as Jews, and that this would be accomplished if the Jews were admitted to the enjoyment of the promises at the end of the ages, although the apostle says *they* (that is to say, quite other individuals than those of that day, but yet Jews) *can be grafted in again?* Is it not further evident that although they partake not in the enjoyment of the heavenly blessings, that would still be true, because they will be upon their own olive-tree, enjoying the promises made to Abraham?
+Is it not evident that he speaks of Jews as Jews, and that this would be accomplished if the Jews were admitted to the enjoyment of the promises at the end of the ages, although the apostle says *they* (that is to say, quite other individuals than those of that day, but yet Jews) *can be grafted in again*?
+Is it not further evident that although they partake not in the enjoyment of the heavenly blessings, that would still be true, because they will be upon their own olivetree, enjoying the promises made to Abraham?
 They will be grafted therein again.

 Moreover, although an individual stands by faith when he believes, such nevertheless is not all the apostle means; it is